pigskin/kodi-gamepass/README.md

 NFL Game Pass Domestic is the USA version of Game Pass, but the service is blacked out during live games.
 Previously it lacked other features, but with the recent revamping (mid-2015) of their service, we have yet to find a side-by-side comparison of the two services.
-Information from Game Pass Domestic users would be most appreciated.
+Testing, bug reports, and patches from Game Pass Domestic users would be most appreciated.

-As of mid-August 2015, we do not yet have complete support for Game Pass Domestic, but work in ongoing and should be stabilizing soon.

 ## Why write a plugin for Kodi? ##